-The thoracic outlet is the passageway between the neck and the chest for the esophagus, major blood vessels, trachea, and many nerves.
-Because this passageway is very crowded, blood vessels or nerves to the arm may be squeezed between a rib and the overlying muscle, resulting in problems.
+The thoracic outlet is the passageway between the neck and the chest for major blood vessels and many nerves as they pass into the arm.
+Because this passageway is very crowded, blood vessels or nerves to the arm may be squeezed between structures (such as a rib, the collarbone, or an overlying muscle), resulting in problems.
 Nonetheless, the exact cause of thoracic outlet disorders is often unclear.
-Very rarely, the cause is a clear-cut anatomic abnormality, such as an extra little rib in the neck (cervical rib) that puts pressure on an artery, an abnormal rib in the chest, a badly healed fracture of the collar bone, or a blockage of one of the subclavian arteries.
-(The subclavian arteries are located under the collar bone and carry blood to the arms.)
+Very rarely, the cause is a clear-cut anatomic abnormality, such as an extra little rib in the neck (cervical rib) that puts pressure on an artery, an abnormal rib in the chest, a badly healed fracture of the collarbone, or a blockage of one of the subclavian arteries.
+(The subclavian arteries are located under the collarbone and carry blood to the arms.)

 Thoracic outlet syndromes are more common among women and usually develop between the ages of 35 and 55.